kensuio-oss/redis-streams-zio/README.md

 docker-compose -f docker/docker-compose.yaml up
 ```

-## Redis Insight
+## Checking the events passing around

-You can take a look what is happening inside Redis with this tool.
+You can take a look what is happening inside Redis with Redis Insight tool.

 1. Head to http://localhost:8002
 1. Add a new instance: